algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

 }
 ```

-The performance for $n = 1920$ is now around 2.3 GFLOPS — or another ~4 times higher.
+The performance for $n = 1920$ is now around 2.3 GFLOPS — or another ~4 times higher compared to the transposed but not vectorized version.

 ![](../img/mm-vectorized-barplot.svg)

-This optimization looks neither too complex or specific to matrix multiplication.
-Why can't the compiler simply [auto-vectorizate](/hpc/simd/auto-vectorization/) the inner loop?
+This optimization looks neither too complex nor specific to matrix multiplication.
+Why can't the compiler [auto-vectorizee](/hpc/simd/auto-vectorization/) the inner loop by itself?

 It actually can — the only thing preventing that is the possibility that `c` overlaps with either `a` or `b`.
 The only thing that you need to do is to guarantee that `c` is not [aliased](/hpc/compilation/contracts/#memory-aliasing) with anything by adding the `__restrict__` keyword to it:

 <!-- (the compiler already knows that reading `a` and `b` is safe in any order because they are marked as `const`): -->